-1. receives Communication (a) from Sue Graham-Nutter, Chair, Toronto Public Library Board to the Honourable Michael Tibollo, Minister, Tourism, Culture and Sport dated November 9, 2018 welcoming him to the position of Minister of Tourism, Culture and Sport, for information.
+1. receives Communication (a) from Sue Graham-Nutter, Chair, Toronto Public Library Board to the Honourable Lisa MacLeod, Minister, Tourism, Culture and Sport dated August 14, 2019 welcoming her to the position of Minister of Tourism, Culture and Sport, for information.
+2. receives Communication (b) from Ian Strang received on September 5, 2019 regarding the Toronto Public Library website, for consideration and response, in the September 23, 2019 Closed Meeting of the Board as the subject matter being considered involves the security of the property of the board (see Agenda Item No. 27).